meldurson/Portable_Pals/README.md

 ### Future Plans:
 * ~~Make multiple types of Pal Stone that grant buffs to the creature on release~~
+* Change the icon to let you know the palstone is full

 ### Contact:
 The most reliable way to reach out would be to ping me in the [Valheim Modding Discord](https://discord.com/invite/GUEBuCuAMz) under @Meldurson. or dm me on Discord.